Boaz and Jachin: Opposing view

-Later references
+Cultural influence

 The Romanesque Church of Santa Maria Maggiore at Tuscania, Italy, has a recessed entrance flanked by a pair of free-standing stone columns intended to evoke Boaz and Jachin.
 Similar pillars intended to represent Boaz and Jachin also exist in Würzburg Cathedral (Germany) and Dalby Church (Sweden).
 Columns representing Boaz and Jachin can be found in most Masonic lodges and are emblematic of their use in Masonic ritual.
 The pillars are part of a symbolic use of Solomon's Temple itself.

 Jakin, an incorporated town in the U.S. state of Georgia, takes its name from the pillar.

-Some variants of the Tarot card The High Priestess depict Boaz and Jachin.
+Some variants of the tarot card The High Priestess depict Boaz and Jachin.